BOTOX® Cosmetic and Dysport®

 Is it safe?
 Is there anything bad that could happen to me as a result of getting a filler?

 Filler is very safe overall, with a low incidence of complications.
 Some amount of bruising is normal and to be expected after injections.
 The uncommon and more serious side effects include infection, bacterial growth on the filler, allergic sensitization to the filler, and vascular occlusion.
 If you notice any skin paleness, mottling, blistering, or have increasing pain at rest after the filler is injected, call our office immediately so that we can address possible complications as soon as possible.

 What do you do to protect my safety?

 Prior to filler placement, your skin is cleansed with a presurgical scrub containing chlorhexidine to remove surface bacteria.
-Hypochlorous acid solution is also used as a skin antiseptic during and after injections, which reduces the risk of infection.
-We keep Hylenex® on site at all times in the event that filler needs to be dissolved.
+A hypochlorous acid solution is also used as a skin antiseptic during and after injections, which reduces the risk of infection.
+We keep Hylenex® on-site at all times in the event that filler needs to be dissolved.
 Our primary injector, Sarah Burchett, PA-C, has completed over 30 hours of supervised hands-on education on injectable technique, and countless hours of reading and webinars to stay up to date.
-Continued education is something Sarah considers invaluable to a skilled injector, and is required to maintain Physician Assistant licensure.
+Continued education is something Sarah considers invaluable to a skilled injector and is required to maintain Physician Assistant licensure.
 She works closely with Dr. Zinsser, who is accessible during office hours.
 We also offer an after-hours emergency contact number.